+1-868-638-6062

 About the project

-This project’s overall goal is to establish a baseline understanding of documented ILK of biodiversity, assess its inclusion in biodiversity policies and decision-making processes, and identify documentation gaps to support enhancing ILK documentation, and mainstreaming within national and subnational biodiversity strategies and policies in Trinidad and Tobago.
-These policies and strategies include Trinidad and Tobago’s National Biodiversity Strategy and Action Plan (NBSAP), national targets aligned with the KMGBF and other key national biodiversity policies.
-The initiative also seeks to strengthen awareness and build the capacity of policymakers to effectively engage Indigenous Peoples and local communities in biodiversity decision-making and policy formulation.
+This project’s overall goal was to establish a baseline understanding of documented ILK of biodiversity, assess its inclusion in biodiversity policies and decision-making processes, and identify documentation gaps to support enhancing ILK documentation, and mainstreaming within national and subnational biodiversity strategies and policies in Trinidad and Tobago.
+These policies and strategies included Trinidad and Tobago’s National Biodiversity Strategy and Action Plan (NBSAP), national targets aligned with the KMGBF and other key national biodiversity policies.
+The initiative also sought to strengthen awareness and build the capacity of policymakers to effectively engage Indigenous Peoples and local communities in biodiversity decision-making and policy formulation.

 How will this project benefit the Caribbean region?

-The project is being implemented under the wider National Outlook on ILK of Biodiversity initiative, with Trinidad and Tobago being one of three countries under the initiative, and the only country from the Caribbean.
+The project was implemented under the wider National Outlook on ILK of Biodiversity initiative, with Trinidad and Tobago being one of three countries under the initiative, and the only country from the Caribbean.
 This project can serve as a pilot for other countries within the region, offering lessons learned, best practices, and tested frameworks for mainstreaming ILK into national biodiversity decision-making processes.

-What are we working to achieve?
+What did we achieve?

 Project objectives:

-- Examine the state of ILK of biodiversity and ecosystem services in Trinidad and Tobago and highlight ILK documentation gaps.
+• Examined the state of ILK of biodiversity and ecosystem services in Trinidad and Tobago and highlight ILK documentation gaps.

-- Evaluate to what extent ILK is incorporated in the revised/latest Trinidad and Tobago’s NBSAP and national targets in line with KMGBF and evaluate the degree of inclusion of ILK in Trinidad and Tobago’s biodiversity policies.
+• Evaluated to what extent ILK is incorporated in the revised/latest Trinidad and Tobago’s NBSAP and national targets in line with KMGBF and evaluate the degree of inclusion of ILK in Trinidad and Tobago’s biodiversity policies.

 Outputs and activities:

-- Conduct ILK Capacity Building and Dissemination Workshop to disseminate the key findings and policy recommendations.
+3. Conducted ILK Capacity Building and Dissemination Workshop to disseminate the key findings and policy recommendations.

 Recent project news and information